topherCantrell/computerarcheology/content/Arcade/Phoenix/Code.md

 ; Notice these addresses are MSB:LSB (backwards from the processor's endianness)
 T040E:
-040E: 04 30       ;interval game state 0: called once at 'new game start'
+040E: 04 30       ; game state 0: called once at 'new game start'
-0410: 04 AC       ;interval game state 1: called for each frame during 'flashing of score1 or 2'
+0410: 04 AC       ; game state 1: called for each frame during 'flashing of score1 or 2'
-0412: 05 15       ;interval game state 2: called once for initialization of game and level data
+0412: 05 15       ; game state 2: called once for initialization of game and level data
-0414: 08 00       ;interval game state 3: called for each frame of normal game play
+0414: 08 00       ; game state 3: called for each frame of normal game play
-0416: 0A EA       ;interval game state 4: called for each frame of 'player ship partikel explosion'
+0416: 0A EA       ; game state 4: called for each frame of 'player ship partikel explosion'
-0418: 0B 60       ;interval game state 5: called for each frame during 'GAME OVER' text
+0418: 0B 60       ; game state 5: called for each frame during 'GAME OVER' text
-041A: 24 00       ;interval game state 6: called for each frame during 'mother ship partikel explosion'
+041A: 24 00       ; game state 6: called for each frame during 'mother ship partikel explosion'
-041C: 24 4C       ;interval game state 7: called for each frame during 'mother ship score display'
+041C: 24 4C       ; game state 7: called for each frame during 'mother ship score display'

 ; Set lower bits of video register,
 ; for the color palette, memory bank, and the screen flipping at cocktail mode.
 SetBitsVideoRegister:
 041E: 3A A3 43        LD      A,($43A3)           ; {ram.GameAndDemoOrSplash}
-0421: E6 01           AND     $01                 ; masc out 0000_0001 for 'memory bank'
+0421: E6 01           AND     $01                 ; mask out 0000_0001 for 'memory bank'
 0423: 47              LD      B,A                 ;
 0424: 3A B8 43        LD      A,($43B8)           ; {ram.LevelAndRound}
 0427: E6 02           AND     $02                 ; masc out 0000_0010 for 'color palette'